On behalf of the CUG Program Committee...

-Welcome to the 50th Cray User Group meeting, CUG 2008 Crossing the Boundaries.
-This technical conference provides a unique opportunity for you to exchange problem-solving information and enjoy professional interactions with your fellow Cray Inc. high performance computing system users.
+Welcome to the 47th Cray User Group meeting, CUG 2005Petroglyphs to Petaflops.
+This is truly a unique opportunity for you to exchange problem-solving information and enjoy professional interactions with your fellow Cray Inc. high performance computing system users.

 The CUG Program Committee has assembled a diverse and impressive array of detail-packed presentations in General and Parallel Technical Sessions, Tutorials, and Special Interest Group (SIG) meetings.
-Furthermore, Cray, Inc. is committed to having many technical experts on hand throughout the entire program.
-In addition, we expect many of Cray’s vendor partners to participate in the technical program and to be available for informal discussions.
+Further more, Cray Inc. has committed to having many technical experts on-hand throughout the entire program.

-- General Sessions provide you with the latest corporate and technical information from Cray, Inc. executives, as well as topics of general interest to this audience.
+- General Sessions will provide you with the latest corporate and technical information from Cray Inc. executives, as well as general interest technical presentations.

-- SIG Meetings include discussion of the technical issues surrounding Legacy Systems, Applications and Programming Environments, User Support and System Support.
-These meetings are where we work together to maintain and improve our organization and the CUG technical program.
+- Interactive Sessions include discussion of the technical areas for each Cray platform (X1, XT3, and XD1).
+These meetings are where we work together to maintain and improve our CUG technical program.

 In addition to these prepared presentations and workshops, there are many opportunities for informal discussions.